eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 The Chart aims for a completely automated setup of a fully functional network, that does not require manual setup steps.

-## Note for R24.05

 The versions of integrated components correspond to the **overarching [Release 24.05](https://github.com/eclipse-tractusx/tractus-x-release/blob/24.05/CHANGELOG.md#2405---2024-05-29)**.
+The upgrade to [Release 24.08](https://github.com/eclipse-tractusx/tractus-x-release/blob/24.08/CHANGELOG.md#2408---2024-08-05)** is currently in progress, some components have already been upgraded.

+## Note from R24.05 onwards

 :warning: The 24.05 Release does not include a Managed Identity Wallet (MIW) - aka the FOSS Wallet of Eclipse Tractus-X - as it was not - yet - able to cover functionalities required for the Self-Sovereign Identity Flow introduced with R24.05.
 To test and ship R24.05, a commercial solution was used: the Decentralized Identity Management (DIM) Wallet.
 To cover the wallet functionalities in the [E2E Adopter Journey Data exchange](#data-exchange) and [E2E Adopter Journey Portal](#portal), the [SSI DIM Wallet Stub](https://github.com/eclipse-tractusx/ssi-dim-wallet-stub) was added to the umbrella helm chart.